smudge/decks/railsconf-2022/slides.md

 <!--
 And so now it can remember things!

-You could deposit 123 dollars and then actually see it reflected in your balance.
+You could deposit 123 dollars into an account, and then see it actually reflected in the balance for that account.
 -->

 ---